Renew or Amend Park Use Permit - Commercial Recreation

 Fees and making a payment

-- Fee Schedule - Schedule K, of the Park, Conservancy and Recreation Area Regulation for a list of park uses and fees.
-GST (5%) must be added to the listed fees in the fee schedule.
+- Please see the Fee Schedule - Schedule K, of the Park, Conservancy and Recreation Area Regulation for a list of park uses and fees.
+GST (5%) must be added to the fees listed in the fee schedule.

-- Application fees are non-refundable, and applications submitted without their required fee will not be processed without the applicable application fee being submitted.
+- Application fees are non-refundable, and applications submitted without their required fee will not be processed.
 Non-profit societies are required to pay application fees but may be exempt from other park use permit fees.
-The governments of British Columbia or Canda are exempt from paying application or permit fees, but all other government jurisdictions are subject to fees.
+The governments of British Columbia and Canada are exempt from paying application or permit fees, but all other government jurisdictions are subject to fees.

-- It is your responsibility to ensure you have obtained all other applicable licenses, tenures or permits prior to the issuance of a park use permit.
+- It is your responsibility to obtain all other applicable licences, tenures or permits prior to the issuance of a park use permit.

-- It is your responsibility to ensure your park use permit is in compliance by ensuring annual requirements of your permit are met each year, such as proof of insurance, fees and reports.
+- It is your responsibility to ensure that your park use permit's annual requirements, such as proof of insurance, fees and reports, are met each year.

-- BC Online - it is your responsibility to determine whether or not you must be registered to do business in British Columbia http://www.bcregistryservices.gov.bc.ca/
+- It is your responsibility to visit BC Online and determine whether or not you must be registered to do business in British Columbia:

-- Extra-provincial societies must be registered under the Society Act in British Columbia in order to hold a park use permit or resource use permit.
+- Extra-provincial societies must be registered under the [Societies] Act in British Columbia in order to hold a park use permit or resource use permit.
 An extra-provincial society is a society or association, or a specific branch of a society or association, that was formed outside British Columbia.

 - A park use permit holder is responsible for abiding by the terms and conditions of the permit document provided.